 Visiting an Adult Shop in Person

 They sell sex toys to people all day, every day!
-Don’t be scared, your local shop employee is happy you’re there interested in buying sex toys, for sexual pleasure.
+Don’t be scared, your local shop employee is happy you’re there interested in buying sex toys.
 No shame.

 However, I would suggest not pressing the salesperson about what they like; not trying to force personal details out of the employee.
 That makes the exchange more awkward, and their individual preferences may not match your preferences or your partner’s needs, anyway.
 It’s best to ask general questions like, “Have you gotten any feedback about *product name*?”
 Or “What would you recommend for someone who wants *kind of sex toy / kind of stimulation*?”
 Giving general info about what you want is totally appropriate, it’s just polite to not be super-graphic about it.

 When going into a shop in-person too, remember to read up on materials beforehand.
-(TL;DR: Avoid anything made of PVC;14 “real feel,” a.k.a.
-TPE or TPR, vibrators and dildos are also problematic long-term.)
+(TL;DR: Avoid anything made of PVC; “real feel,” a.k.a.
+TPE or TPR, vibrators and dildos are also problematic long-term.
+If a toy is soft & squeezable, it must be silicone for safety.)
 Most shops will be selling a range of products from the worst PVC to some safer silicone options.
-“Boutique” shops that only sell more high-end products, or have almost entirely body-safe toys15 exist, but are rarer.
-You absolutely want easy to clean, it makes life easier when you really enjoy a toy!

 NOTES